CalFresh (formerly SNAP, aka Food Stamps)

-SFMNP is seasonal assistance program aimed at increasing accessibility and consumption of fresh produce by low income seniors.
+SFMNP is a seasonal assistance program aimed at increasing accessibility and consumption of fresh produce by low-income seniors.
 In California, the SFMNP begins in May and runs through the end of November.

 Federally funded, the SFMNP provides low-income seniors with check booklets which include 10 checks redeemable for $2 each, which can be used to purchase fresh fruits, vegetables, honey and herbs at Certified Farmers’ Markets (CFM).
-The program is administered nationally by the U.S. Department of Agriculture’s Food and Nutrition Services Agency, and in California, by the California Department of Food and Agriculture (CDFA).
-In 2009, CDFA provided seniors almost $800,000 in check booklets. seniors redeemed the checks for fresh, nutritious, unprepared, locally grown fruits, vegetables, honey and herbs from 1,200 farmers at 350 CFMs who applied and were approved to participate in the SFMNP.
+The program is administered nationally by the U.S. Department of Agriculture’s Food and Nutrition Services Agency and by the California Department of Food and Agriculture (CDFA).
+In 2009, CDFA provided seniors almost $800,000 in check booklets.
+Seniors redeemed the checks for fresh, nutritious, unprepared, and locally grown fruits, vegetables, honey, and herbs from 1,200 farmers at 350 CFMs, who applied and were approved to participate in the SFMNP.

 To find a local office and for more information on how to apply for SFMNP, please call (916) 657-3231 or visit the Senior Farmers' Market Nutrition Program website.